Sri Lankan junglefowl

-The Sri Lankan junglefowl (Gallus lafayettii sometimes spelled Gallus lafayetii), also known as the Ceylon junglefowl or Lafayette's junglefowl, is a member of the Galliformes bird order.
+The Sri Lankan junglefowl (Gallus lafayettii), also known as the Ceylon junglefowl or Lafayette's junglefowl, is a member of the Galliformes bird order.
 It is a common endemic bird in Sri Lanka, where it is the national bird.
 It is closely related to the red junglefowl (G. gallus), the wild junglefowl from which the chicken was domesticated.
-However, it is even more closely related to the grey junglefowl.
+However, it is even more closely related to the gray junglefowl.
 Sri Lankan junglefowl and red junglefowl diverged about 2.8 million years ago, whereas time of divergence between the Sri Lankan junglefowl and grey junglefowl was 1.8 million years ago.

 Evidence of introgressive hybridization from Sri Lanka junglefowl has also been established in domestic chicken.
 The specific name of the Sri Lankan junglefowl commemorates the French aristocrat Gilbert du Motier, marquis de La Fayette (1757–1834).

 Description

 As with other junglefowl, the Sri Lankan junglefowl is strongly sexually dimorphic; the male is much larger than the female, with more vivid plumage and a highly exaggerated wattle and comb.

 The male Sri Lankan junglefowl ranges from 66–72 cm in length and 790–1140 g in weight, essentially resembling a large, muscular rooster.
 The male has orange-red body plumage, and dark purple to black wings and tail.
 The feathers of the mane descending from head to base of spine are golden, and the face has bare red skin and wattles.
 The comb is red with a yellow centre.
-As with the green junglefowl, the cock does not possess an eclipse plumage.
+As with the green junglefowl, cock birds doesn't possess an eclipse plumage.

 The female is much smaller, at only 35 cm in length and 510–645 g in weight, with dull brown plumage with white patterning on the lower belly and breast, ideal camouflage for a nesting bird.